vcheplygina/fyp2024/assignment_final.md

 To test your implementations, you might want to create ``toy'' images where you already know the results, for example a circle should be less asymmetric than an ellipse, etc.

 Once you are satisfied with your implementations, run them on the real images and save the features in a CSV file.
+You will need to use the segmentations you previously made for some of the feature extraction.

 Compare the features to your manual measurements by calculating agreement and/or visualizing the measurements.
 Do you agree with your algorithm?
 Do you see any other patterns?